TomLXXVI/python-hvac/README.md

 INTRODUCTION TO ENGINEERING HEAT TRANSFER.
 Cambridge University Press*.

 **heat_exchanger**<br>
+Contains two subpackages: **recuperator** and **regenerator**.

+Subpackage *recuperator* is about heat exchangers in which the hot and cold fluid are separated by a heat transfer wall.
-Implements the effectiveness-NTU method for both dry and wet air cooling/heating coils.
+It implements the effectiveness-NTU method for both dry and wet air cooling/heating coils.
-Contains a model to analyze and simulate an air-to-water cooling coil.
-Contains a model of an air evaporator and an air condenser, that can be used to simulate the performance of air-to-air, single stage vapor compression machines.
-The implementations are based on solving methods described in *Shah,
+It contains (at this moment) some models of continuous fin-tube heat exchangers (air condenser, air evaporator, air-to-water cooling coil) for analysis and simulation.
+Implementations are based on solving methods described in *Shah,
 R. K. , & Sekulic, D. P.  (2003).
 FUNDAMENTALS OF HEAT EXCHANGER DESIGN.
 John Wiley & Sons*.

+Subpackage *regenerator* implements the effectiveness-NTU method for a counterflow rotary regenerator (e.g. a sensible heat recovery wheel) as outlined in *Shah, R. K. , & Sekulic, D. P.  (2003).
+FUNDAMENTALS OF HEAT EXCHANGER DESIGN.
+John Wiley & Sons*, Chapter 5: *Thermal Design Theory for Regenerators*.

 **vapor_compression**<br>
 Contains models to represent fixed- and variable speed compressors, and a model